chris-mcdonald-dev/korean-discord-app/README.md

   - Prevents regular users from using moderator commands.

 - **Expletive Filter**
-  - Immediately filters messages that include expletives and replaces them with clean version of original messages.
+  - Immediately filters messages that include filterMessages and replaces them with clean version of original messages.

 - **Unique User Activity Tracking**
   - Tracks each user's unique activity and rewards active users by promoting them to a role with higher seniority.